JivkoSp/JivkoSp/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jivkosp&label=Profile%20views&color=0e75b6&style=flat" alt="jivkosp" /> </p>

-<h4 align="left">All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.</h4>
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 - 🔭 I’m currently working on [Drahten](https://github.com/JivkoSp/Drahten)
 - 📫 How to reach me **atjspasov@gmail.com**